 - Two cars constitute a race.
 Both cars must take the initial green of a heat race and main event to be considered for awards in that race.

-- Drivers must participate in 67% scheduled and run races races for the year to be eligible for year end participation awards.
+- Drivers must participate in 67% of the scheduled and run races to qualify for year end participation awards.

 - All rules and procedures not set forth herein will follow the current QMA rule book or procedure manual.

 - Any non-QMA member wishing to participate in a race event must have proof of age (birth certificate) and proof of training or 1 year proven driving experience.
 Subject to Race Director's approval.